Zahin-Mohammad-plug/3DPrintInstantQuote/README.md

 Customize page:
 * Should grey out unavailable material selection options
-* Customize page showing colors not available and not updating when colors are added

 Quote Page:
 * In quote page, ensure the modifiers update the unit price